 Ever wonder how to cut a stencil with your Silhouette that’s bigger than your machine?
 Check out how I did it with this Hand Lettered Rudolph Craft!

-Nothing says Christmas spirit like the old-school Christmas classics.
-As a kid I used to love cuddling on the couch under a soft blanket, the coal stove blasting heat in the background, sipping on a mug of hot chocolate, all while a Christmas classic played on the tv.
+To me, nothing says Christmas like the old-school classic Christmas movies.
+As a kid I used to love cuddling on the couch under a soft blanket, the coal stove blasting heat in the background and sipping on a mug of hot chocolate while a Christmas movie played on the tv.
 My favorites were always Frosty and Rudolph, and I could watch them over and over and never get tired of them.

 When it comes to Christmas decorations, I love making my own.
-This year I have really gone all out and made a lot of decor for the house and I love it all.
-Lots of it is themed (like all my Harry Potter Ornaments) but I have some that are regular old Christmas decorations, like this Hand Lettered Rudolph Craft, which I absolutely adore!
+I’ve gone all out the past couple of years and it’s been really fun.
+Lots of it is themed (like all my Harry Potter Ornaments) but I have some that are regular old Christmas decorations, like this Hand Lettered Rudolph Craft that I absolutely adore!

-Since everyone is into calligraphy and all things handmade right now, I wanted to find the perfect hand drawn file to use for this project.
+And since everyone I know is into calligraphy and all things handmade right now I wanted to find the perfect hand drawn file to use for this project.
 Etsy has become one of my favorite places to find unique files, and that’s exactly where I found the reindeer!
-I ended up loving the shop owners work so much that I bought multiple files, and I can’t wait to share those with y’all soon!
+I ended up loving the shop owners work so much that I bought multiple files to decorate our home with.

 - Silhouette Cameo